Raw vegan children

 Take these examples:

 - The raw vegan child who was severely behind his development schedule and had flourosis.
 His mother altered his diet (to cooked vegetarian plus supplements, plus some fish in the early days) and he eventually he began to sit, crawl and catch up.
 Even after this harrowing experience, this mother continued to tell other mothers of children that weren't thriving on the raw vegan diet that raw vegan is OK, and to eat more fruit.
-She has never made a public statement about this experience and continues to be vague about what makes a healthy raw food diet for adults and children.
+Although she's made a lot of money out of telling people to eat raw food, and to feed their kids raw food, she has never made a public statement about this experience and continues to be vague about what makes a healthy raw food diet for adults and children.

 - The raw vegan family in the USA who have several children.
 The last child wasn't even sitting up by the age of two.
-All the children are extremely thin and "bird like".
+All their children are extremely thin and "bird like".

 - The raw vegan fruit promoter who says all non-vegan children are too tall and vegan children are supposed to be small.